-- the Auditor-General, Ombudsman or Privacy Commissioner. - the responsible Minister(s). - a House or a Committee of the Parliament of the Commonwealth of Australia. - a third party contractor engaged by the Australian Government for audit-related purposes. - other Australian Government agencies for law enforcement purposes, where the disclosure will serve the Australian Government's legitimate interests and, if necessary, to substantiate an applicant's claims. - a technical, financial, economic and/or industry expert (including auditors) from whom the Department of Foreign Affairs and Trade and Department of Education and Training wishes to seek advice.
+- the Auditor-General, Ombudsman or Privacy Commissioner. - the responsible Minister(s). - Australian Parliamentary members and committees of the Parliament of the Commonwealth of Australia. - a third party contractor engaged by the Australian Government for audit-related purposes. - other Australian Government agencies for law enforcement purposes, where the disclosure will serve the Australian Government's legitimate interests and, if necessary, to substantiate an applicant's claims. - a technical, financial, economic and/or industry expert (including auditors) from whom the Department of Foreign Affairs and Trade and Department of Education and Training wishes to seek advice.